 This measure tracks the percent of customers who view MoDOT as a leader and expert in transportation issues.
 The measure shows how effectively MoDOT conveys its expertise to the traveling public.

-Data is collected through a biennial, in odd-numbered years, telephone survey of approximately 3,500 randomly selected Missourians.
-The target for this measure is updated biannually in October.
+Data is collected through a biennial. in odd-numbered years, telephone survey of approximately 3,500 randomly selected Missourians.
+The target for this measure is updated annually in October for the next calendar year.